-Over the years, the Corporation has developed many business partnerships with Original Equipment Manufacturers (OEM), integrators and resellers, thus expanding its reach into markets such as simulation and training, arcades, military, virtual reality, theme parks, museums and planetariums.
-The Corporation recently developed new motion systems adapted to the needs of other potential sub-markets, such as longer stroke actuators, which allow D-BOX to target a wider array of customers.
+Over the years, the Corporation has developed many business partnerships with Original Equipment Manufacturers (OEM), integrators and resellers, thus expanding its reach into several sub-markets, such as flight simulation, heavy equipment/cranes, automobile and others.
+The Corporation recently developed new motion systems adapted to the needs of other potential sub-markets, such as longer stroke actuators and modular motion systems with additional degrees of freedom, which allow D-BOX to target a wider array of customers.